 It would require a joint effort; CPA CA would need to help lobby the Govt so it was allowed to exist under a Govt training initiative, + make it a pre-req for admission into body (also forcing Uni’s to participate).

 Govt would have to come up with a training entity and manage it financially.

 Industry would need to support it.
 We could use it in much the same way as current offshoring – pay the Govt training entity, the equivalent rate, then mentor and manage their ‘hub’ people.

 Junior – (1st years) could start doing data entry.
 2nd years could ‘handover’ to 1st years, then move up the information tree and do checks + reconciliation work.
 3rd years could be the ‘go between person’, between industry and the ‘hub’.
 They would learn communication skills, get a skills foundation and even soft people management skills.

 Uni’s would have to integrate performance in the ‘processing hub’ with exam results and assessment tasks.
 (Like student nurses and teachers prac)

 Would it be easy ?
 No

 Would it be worth doing?
 Comments?

 David Dillon is a Fellow of CPA and CA, has an MBA and over 30 years of corporate experience.
 He has been the Managing Director of Custodian Backoffice, a specialist Virtual CFO business since 2014.
-He is also a committee member of the Virtual CFO Association + Author of “3-Levers” https://mailchi.mp/1453761b50c9/cfy6cguw3u “Profit Metrics” and e-book “So, you want to be a Virtual CFO” https://vcfoassociation.com.au/so-you-want-to-be-a-virtual-cfo/
+He is also the President of the Virtual CFO Association + Author of “3-Levers” https://mailchi.mp/1453761b50c9/cfy6cguw3u “Profit Metrics” and e-book “So, you want to be a Virtual CFO” https://vcfoassociation.com.au/so-you-want-to-be-a-virtual-cfo/